anko/whatxml/readme.markdown

 ### Templating

-To generate content based on data, you can pass a function to any setter call.
+To **generate content based on data**, you can pass a function to any setter call.
 When a tag's `to-string` is called, the functions passed to its setters before are called with its arguments to produce the final value.

 <!-- !test in 8 -->
 ```ls